 Pseudoxanthoma elasticum facts

-- Pseudoxanthoma elasticum (PXE) is a rare disorder of degeneration of the elastic fibers.
+- Pseudoxanthoma elasticum (PXE) is a rare disorder involving degeneration of the elastic fibers.

 - PXE is inherited from the parents.

 - PXE typically causes yellow-white small raised areas in the skin folds (flexure areas).

 - PXE can affect areas of the body other than the skin.